Publ1c/de_Zeption/README.md

 Problem consisted of a highly nested zip file with password protection.
 Each zip file had an associated img file with a displayed password.

 Method:
 Used pil to analyze each image file, pixel by pixel for message, decoded it and used zipfile module to unzip with newly decoded password.
+Used recursion to find new zip, decode, unzip, cd and repeat until last flag discovered.

 Keywords:
 Python, recursion, pil, zipfile, os, sys